Moonsong-Labs/xcm-tools/README.md

 ### Example to note Pre-Image and propose through council
 `yarn initialize-xcm -w ws://127.0.0.1:34102  --default-xcm-version 2 --xcm-transactor-address "0x0000000000000000000000000000000000000806" --xtokens-address "0x0000000000000000000000000000000000000804" --account-priv-key "0x8075991ce870b93a8870eca0c0f91913d12f47948ca0fd25b49c6fa7cdbeee8b" -h true -s council-external -c 2`

+## hrmp-manipulator script
+The script accepts these inputs fields:
+- `--parachain-ws-provider or --wp`, which specifies the parachain websocket provider to which we will be issuing our requests
+- `--relay-ws-provider or --wr`, which specifies the relay websocket provider to which we will be issuing our requests
+- `--hrmp-action or --hrmp`, one of "accept", "close", "cancel", or "open".
+- `--target-para-id or -p`, The target paraId with which we interact.
+- `--max-capacity or --mc`, Optional, only for "open".
+The max capacity in messages that the channel supports.
+- `--max-message-size or -mms`, Optional, only for "open".
+The max message size that the channel supports.
+- `--account-priv-key or -a`, which specifies the account that will submit the proposal
+- `--send-preimage-hash or -h`, boolean specifying whether we want to send the preimage hash
+- `--send-proposal or -s`, optional, but if providede needs to be "democracy" or "council-external" specifying whether we want to send the proposal through regular democracy or as an external proposal that will be voted by the council
+- `--collective-threshold or -c`, Optional, number specifying the number of council votes that need to aprove the proposal.
+If not provided defautls to 1.

+### Example to note Pre-Image and propose
+`yarn hrmp-manipulator --wp ws://127.0.0.1:34102  --relay-ws-provider ws://127.0.0.1:34002 --hrmp-action accept --target-para-id 2003 --account-priv-key "0x5fb92d6e98884f76de468fa3f6278f8807c48bebc13595d45af5bdc4da702133" -h true -s democracy`

+### Example to note Pre-Image and propose through council
+`yarn hrmp-manipulator --wp ws://127.0.0.1:34102  --relay-ws-provider ws://127.0.0.1:34002 --hrmp-action accept --target-para-id 2003 --account-priv-key "0x8075991ce870b93a8870eca0c0f91913d12f47948ca0fd25b49c6fa7cdbeee8b" -h true  -s council-external -c 2`